pl218/PIUC/README.md

 Currently all code is in login branch

-To run the project first change to 'login' branch with:
+To run the project, first change to the 'login' branch with:

 `git checkout login`